MathKeyboardEngine/MathKeyboardEngine/README.md

 </script>
 ```

-Note: "mke" is an abbreviation of "MathKeyboardEngine".
+<i>Note: "mke" is an abbreviation of "MathKeyboardEngine".
 You can choose something different.
-(But the iife format forces you to use "mke".)
+(But the iife format forces you to use "mke".)</i>

+All functions that are are exposed by the library have "PascalCase" names - helper functions that are not exposed have "camelCase" names (as do object members).
+Knowing what the final module exports are, may help understand the source code more quickly.

 Visit the [documentation](https://mathkeyboardengine.github.io/docs/0.1/) and (the right version of)\* the [examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine/tree/main/examples) for more implementation details.